License editions and types

 - In the UFT Developer runtime engine settings, define the maximum number of licenses this instance of UFT Developer can consume.

-- When running parallel tests, UFT Developer will gradually consume and release licenses as needed.
+- When running parallel tests, UFT Developer gradually consumes and releases licenses as needed.